-But what should you do if you want to apply for jobs that involve math?
+So, what should you do as an adult if you want to re-train or apply for jobs that involve math?
 Or if you need to learn or relearn certain areas of math or improve your mental maths for any reason?

 Are there any maths tricks or techniques that can help you get over your fear of the subject?

 How do you approach maths as a new learner?
 Do you need the help of a certified teacher?